Review – Rogue Galaxy

 A translation making fun of nitpicky fans?
 Heresy.

 Not to disparage Ted Woolsey’s work on the original game (which is nothing short of heroic, as he had just one month for his original translation of FFVI), but the game could probably use it.
 Some parts were a bit sketchy, others unclear, and the retranslation has generally been received quite well.
-Many of Woolsey’s original lines were kept in the script as well, so many of the better original lines will still bring back nostalgia. → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+Many of Woolsey’s original lines were kept in the script as well, so many of the better original lines will still bring back nostalgia. → It’s not you, it’s me.

 Best Game Ever – Master of Magic